tzi-labs/cloudflare-pipeline-worker/README.md

 ### 4. Verify in R2

 Open the [R2 dashboard](https://dash.cloudflare.com/?to=/:account/r2) ↗, and navigate to the R2 bucket you created in step 1.
 You will see a directory, labeled with today's date (such as `event_date=2025-04-05`).
 Click on the directory, and you'll see a sub-directory with the current hour (such as `hr=04`).
-You should see a newline delimited JSON file, containing the data you posted in step 3.
-Download the file, and open it in a text editor of your choice, to verify that the data posted in step 3 is present.
+You should see files (e.g., `.json.gz` if compression is enabled) containing the data posted in step 3.
+Download a file, decompress if necessary, and open it in a text editor to verify that the data posted in step 3 is present.

+## Alternative: In-Worker Batching with Durable Objects

+This project also includes an `EventBuffer` Durable Object (DO) which provides an alternative batching mechanism *within* the Worker itself, before data is even sent to the Cloudflare Pipeline service.

+**How it works:**

+*   When enabled, incoming requests are routed to a single instance of the `EventBuffer` DO.
+*   The DO collects events in an internal buffer (`this.buffer`).
+*   It sends the accumulated batch to the Cloudflare Pipeline service (`env.PIPELINE.send(batch)`) only when either:
+    *   The number of buffered events reaches `MAX_BATCH_SIZE` (currently 1000 in `src/EventBuffer.ts`).
+    *   A flush timer (`FLUSH_INTERVAL`, currently 5 minutes) expires.
+    *   A size limit check prevents the buffer stored in DO Storage from exceeding ~120KB (to stay under the 128KB limit per value in DO storage).

+**Benefits:**

+*   Can reduce the number of `send` calls to the Pipeline service, potentially lowering costs if those calls are billed.
+*   Allows for batching logic independent of the Pipeline service's own batching rules.

+**Limitations:**

+*   **DO Storage Limit:** The buffer is periodically saved to DO storage.
+Cloudflare Durable Objects have a limit of 128 KiB per key-value pair.
+The code attempts to flush the buffer *before* saving if adding a new event would exceed ~120 KiB, but extremely large individual events could still pose a challenge.
+*   **Single Instance:** This implementation uses a single DO instance (`idFromName("global-event-buffer")`).
+High traffic volumes might overwhelm a single DO instance.

+**How to Enable/Disable:**

+*   The behavior is controlled by the `USE_DURABLE_OBJECT` variable in `wrangler.toml`:
+    ```toml
+    [vars]
+    USE_DURABLE_OBJECT = true  # Set to true to use DO batching, false to send directly
+    ```
+*   Set to `true` to use the Durable Object batching.
+*   Set to `false` (the current default) to bypass the DO and send data from each request directly to the Pipeline service (the Pipeline service will still batch based on its own settings before writing to R2).
+*   Remember to redeploy (`npx wrangler deploy`) after changing this value.

 ## Next steps